-Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-Accumulated investment in Mainland China as of 31 December 2022 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment \$917,245 (USD30,120,536) \$917,245 (USD30,120,536) \$2,060,227 (note 2)
+Accumulated investment in Mainland China as of 31 December 2022 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment \$917,245 (USD30,120,536) \$917,245 (USD 30,120,536) \$2,060,227 (Note 2)

-Note1 : Part of the voting right acquired through the equity transfer
+Note1: Part of the voting right acquired through the equity transfer

-Note2 : Based on the regulations from Ministry of Economic Affairs Investment Review Committee, the proportion limit of investment in Mainland China is 60% of the net amount.
+Note2: Based on the regulations from Ministry of Economic Affairs Investment Review Committee, the proportion limit of investment in Mainland China is 60% of the net amount.

-Note3 : The recognized profit and loss under investment should base on the financial statement that audited by accountants.
+Note3: The recognized profit and loss under investment should base on the financial statement that audited by accountants.

-(B) As at 31 December 2022, for information on significant transactions and prices, payments, etc. between the parent company and subsidiaries, please refer to Note 13(1) (J).
-The unrealized profit amount generated due to the previous significant transaction items accounted for \$13,295 thousand.
+(B) As of 31 December 2022, for information on significant transactions and prices, payments, etc. between the parent company and subsidiaries, please refer to Note 13(1) G. The unrealized profit amount generated due to the previous significant transaction items accounted for \$13,295 thousand.